 For me, it was MUUUUCHH easier getting two babies out and about with a frame stroller, especially in the cold winter.
-I am not looking forward to the day I have to take them out of the car seats, but for when that day comes, we have amassed a list of our favorite [regular] twin strollers.
+It’s not a happy day when you have to start taking them out of their car seats, but for when that day comes, we have amassed a list of our favorite [regular] twin strollers.

 There will be a time when you will need more than your foot to get things done (you’ll totally understand once you have your babies, lol).
 Multitasking takes on a new meaning when you are a MOM.

 If you aren’t into wrapping, go with the Baby K’tan or Nesting Days.
 The K’tan has a double loop design making it perfect for twins.
 The Nesting Days carrier is worn around your tummy, offering much needed support after giving birth, especially for c-section moms.

 For newborns only, there is the Weego carrier.
 This is a soft structured carrier made for wearing preemie and newborn twins both in front.